PassiveLemon/tmodloader1.4-docker/README.md

 Assuming you did everything correctly, you should have a functional server that will automatically load the modpack and world upon start.</br>

 Some mods might have issues with the server when it starts up.
 This is rare but it happens and I can not do anything about this so you will have to remove that mod or find a work around yourself. </br>

+## Command injection
+You can run the command `docker exec (container name or id) inject "phrase"` to inject a phrase or command directly into the server.
+An example: `docker exec terrariaserver inject "say I'm radioactive!"`

 ## Access </br>
 In order to access the server, you will need the public IP of the host.
 This could be access from a properly setup CDN but you might not have one.
 In this case, search up "Whats my ip" or similar into your browser and use the IP that it shows.